A11ectus/X4-urgent-orders/readme.txt

 This mod adds several orders to the right click menu:

 * AI Order: Attack, Immediate -- Attack, with order placed at the front of the order queue

+* AI Order: Attack Targets in Range, Immediate -- Attack all targets within a 40km sphere, with order placed at the front of the order queue

 * AI Order: Fly and Wait, Immediate -- Fly and Wait, with order placed at the front of the order queue